adegard/PHP_files_manager/README.md

 # 📁 PHP File Manager

-A lightweight and responsive PHP-based file manager for browsing, uploading, searching, and managing files and folders on your server.
+A lightweight (less than 10kB with no external dependencies) and responsive PHP-based file manager for browsing, uploading, searching, and managing files and folders on your server.

 ![Screenshot](screenshot.jpg?raw=true "Screenshot")